Ria424/developers-animatesdk-docs/Document_object/Document70.md

 #### Usage

-document.forceSimple
+Document.forceSimple

 #### Description

-Property; `boolean`; a boolean value that specifies whether the children of the specified object are accessible.
+Property; `boolean`; Specifies whether the children of the specified object are accessible.
 This is equivalent to the inverse logic of the Make Child Objects Accessible setting in the Accessibility panel.
 That is, if forceSimple is true, it is the same as the Make Child Object Accessible option being unchecked.
 If forceSimple is false, it is the same as the Make Child Object Accessible option being checked.

 #### Example